Keto Friendly Green Bean Casserole

 Can I Make This Green Bean Casserole Ahead of Time?

-The easiest way to do this is to prepare this recipe in an aluminum baking pan and wrap it well with plastic wrap before putting it into the freezer.
+To freeze, the easiest way to do this is to prepare this recipe in an aluminum baking pan and wrap it well with plastic wrap before putting it into the freezer.
 Always make sure you put the date you prepared it, the name of the recipe, and basic cooking instructions on the top for future reference.

 How Many Carbs are in Green Bean Casserole?

-This calculation will depend upon a few factors, but the recipe when calculated in My Fitness Pal shows the total carbohydrates as 8.9 grams an the net fiber as 3 grams.
+The carb count will depend upon a few factors, but the recipe when calculated in My Fitness Pal shows the total carbohydrates as 8.9 grams an the net fiber as 3 grams.
 This would result in a 5.9 gram total carbohydrate per serving.

 Some brands of sour cream, cream cheese, and cheddar cheese can have slightly different carb counts.
 If you are on a very tight macro program, this would be a bit higher than a basic steamed green bean, but still low enough to fit into your daily allowance.
 I recommend using my keto macro calculator to find out what your goals should be.